XploitPoy-777/0x-ASN-Processor/README.md

 - Extract CIDR ranges using `whois` and `asnmap`.
 - Expand CIDR ranges into individual IP addresses using `mapcidr`.
 - Perform reverse DNS lookups to resolve associated domains using `dnsx`.
+- Checks for open ports on All IPs  using `naabu`.
 - Automatically install missing tools.
 - Archive results for easier storage and sharing.
 - Comprehensive logging for tracking progress.